 Wick Center North Lawn Firepit

-Recognized student organizations may reserve the Wick Center North Lawn Firepit for campfires approved through the Student Activities Office.
+Recognized student organizations may reserve the Wick Student Center North Lawn Firepit for campfires approved through the Student Activities Office.
 An officer of the sponsoring organization needs to be designated person supervising the fire.
-This person needs to review the following policies with the Director of Student Activities to obtain approval for the event:
+This person needs to review the following policies with one of the coordinators in the Student Activities Office to obtain approval for the event::